 How to Fix System Restore Error 0x80070091 in Windows 10?

-- Bring up the Search command, and type CMD.
-Under the options available, select Run as administrator
+- Go to the Search bar and type CMD.
+On the right under the options available, select Run as administrator

 - This command might prompt you to restart the system.
 After rebooting, it will scan the entire drive for bad sectors and will start to eradicate them.
 So, if you want the disk to be checked, then press Y or else press N.

-An important note here is to close all the applications and save all your work before rebooting the system.
-Also, when CHKDSK is been performed on your hard drive, the device might encounter bad sectors.
-When it encounters bad sectors it will try to fix them.
-This could lead to loss of data stored on the drive.
-So you need to always backup data stored on the drive before you perform a check on the disk.
+It is important to close all the applications and save all your work before rebooting the system.
+Also, when CHKDSK is being performed on your hard drive, the device might encounter bad sectors.
+If a user fails to have a backup before performing system restore, then the residing data on the drive will be lost.